Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Chaos in relativistic, rotating, non-vacuum black holes

-Besides providing a proof-of-principle for the non-integrability of general-relativistic BHs surrounded by a matter halo, it is interesting to examine how the different parameters of spacetime affect the chaotic signatures, that is the width of the resonant islands.
-For simplicity, we focus on the $2/3$-resonant island since they provide the widest islands in phase space and corresponding plateaus in the rotation curves.
-Nevertheless, we have checked that the effect observed for the $2/3$ resonance holds for all possible resonant island that we could probe.
+Besides providing a proof-of-principle for the non-integrability of general-relativistic BHs surrounded by a matter halo, it is interesting to examine how the different parameters of spacetime affect the chaotic signatures, i.e., the width of the resonant islands.
+For simplicity, we focus on the $2/3$-resonant island since it provides the widest islands in phase-space, and plateaus in the corresponding rotation curves.
+Nevertheless, we have checked that the effect observed for the $2/3$-resonance holds for all other resonant islands that we could probe.

 Figure \ref{fig:island_width_vs_parameters} shows how the $2/3$-island width changes when we vary the BH spin and the halo compactness.
-In both cases, increment of the respective configuration parameter leads to an increase of the island's width.
-Therefore, rapidly rotating BHs surrounded by compact matter halos are expected to provide more pronounced imprints of non-integrability and chaos.
-Thus, although EMRIs of supermassive BHs in galaxies, surrounded by a dark matter halo may not provide clear chaotic signatures, stellar-mass BHs surrounded by a compact environment, such as BH hair or boson clouds, can produce much more apparent imprints of chaotic phenomenology.
+In both cases, increasing the respective parameter leads to an enhancement of the island's width.
+Therefore, rapidly rotating BHs surrounded by compact matter halos are expected to provide the most pronounced imprints of non-integrability and chaos\footnote{See also Ref. \cite{Gutierrez-Ruiz:2018tre}.}.
+Thus, although EMRIs of supermassive BHs in galaxies, surrounded by a dark matter halo may not provide detectable chaotic signatures, stellar-mass BHs surrounded by a compact environment, such as BH hair or boson clouds, can produce much more prominent imprints of chaotic phenomenology.
 Interestingly, the latter configuration can be supported in lower mass-gap EMRIs \cite{Pan:2021lyw}.

 Other studies regarding geodesics and EMRIs around non-Kerr objects \cite{Lukes-Gerakopoulos:2010ipp,Destounis:2023cim} have also demonstrated that the increment of the BH's spin leads to an increase in the resonant-island widths, therefore this result was expected and simultaneously corroborates the validity of our analysis.
 On the other hand, the island widths are also increasing with the halo compactness.
 Hence, we may extrapolate that the mass quadrupole moment, and higher multipoles are deformed in a prolate manner due to the increment of the halo's compactness (see e.g., the similarities in the multipole moments of Hartle-Thorne \cite{Destounis:2023cim} and Manko-Novikov objects \cite{Lukes-Gerakopoulos:2010ipp} that produce broader islands for larger prolate deformation parameters; exactly as we observe in Fig. \ref{fig:island_width_vs_parameters}, right panel).